dashingDragon/cafet/README.md

 - [x] add banner for user if their account money is low
 - [x] add the customer profile page
 - [x] use form validation to handle the sign up form
+- [x] let user pick favorite foods
+- [ ] do not allow orders on weekend
+- [ ] add spinner when registering
 - [ ] add banner for user if it is not time to order
 - [ ] send customers notifications when their order is ready
 - [ ] add a button to disable orders for a day
 - [ ] add banner for user if there is maintenance
 - [ ] add formulas (serving+drink, serving+snack...)
+- [ ] recommend trending foods ?
 - [ ] add favorites recommendations
-- [ ] recommend trending foods ?
 - [ ] make a day streak system
 - [ ] make a monthly leaderboard of the longest cumulative sandwich size eaten
 - [ ] let user add a custom message with the order (would have to sanitize user input, may be unsafe)